 Numbers greater than zero are normally shown without a sign.
-The number written as 5 has the same value as +5.
+The number written as 5 has the same value as the number written as +5.

-Negative numbers are numbers that are less than zero, and are shown with a minus sign.
+A negative number is a number that is less than zero, and is shown with a minus sign.
 A number line, showing the position of numbers from -10 to +10, is shown below:

 The numbers on the left hand end of the scale are the smaller numbers.
-Working from left to right, numbers increase in value. -5 is larger than -8 because -5 is further to the right on the number line.
-Similarly, 2 is larger than -4.
+Working from left to right, numbers increase in value.
+So, -5 is larger than -8 because -5 is further to the right on the number line.
+Similarly, 2 is larger than -4.int.

 Using the number line, -2 is further to the right.